 - A Sunday School Superintendent shall be elected at the annual meeting of the Church.

-- The Sunday School Superintendent shall oversee all activities of the Sunday school program, Jr. Church, Nursery, and Vacation Bible School under the direction of and in cooperation with the Pastor.
+- The Sunday School Superintendent shall oversee all activities of the Sunday School ministry, Jr. Church, and Vacation Bible School under the direction of, and in cooperation with, the Pastor and deacons.